Reproducing topological properties with quasi-Majorana states: Introduction

-\co{Additionally, we show that these modes have exponentially different coupling strengths to the outside, which makes them reproduce all local Majorana signatures.} We demonstrate that quasi-Majorana states can be either partially separated or spatially fully overlapping, but in both cases these states have an approximately opposite spin.
-Therefore when the tunnel barrier is smooth and Zeeman splitting is sufficiently large, one of the two quasi-Majorana states has an exponentially smaller coupling to the outside of the barrier.
 Such an exponential difference of the couplings, combined with the exponentially small coupling between the quasi-Majorana states, makes quasi-Majorana states indistinguishable from topological, spatially separated Majorana states, as we illustrate in Fig.~\ref{fig:schematic_coupling}.
-Because one of the two quasi-Majorana states is exponentially decoupled from the outside in this regime, any local measurement will give the same result as for a truly topological system.
-We verify this phenomenon by analysing tunneling spectroscopy of a quasi-Majorana device, the $4\pi$-periodic Josephson effect~\cite{Fu2009, Lutchyn2010}, and a coupled quantum dot-nanowire system, which has recently been proposed~\cite{Clarke2017, Prada2017} and used~\cite{Deng2017} to measure Majorana non-locality.
-Because the exponential suppression of Majorana couplings requires a tunnel barrier, we then analyse the open regime and identify a quantized zero-bias conductance dip instead of a peak as distinctive feature of topological Majoranas.
+Because one of the two quasi-Majorana states is exponentially decoupled from the outside for increasing magnetic field in this regime, any local measurement will give the same result as for a truly topological system.
+We verify this phenomenon by analyzing tunneling spectroscopy of a quasi-Majorana device, the $4\pi$-periodic Josephson effect~\cite{Fu2009, Lutchyn2010}, and a coupled quantum dot-nanowire system, which has recently been proposed~\cite{Clarke2017, Prada2017} and used~\cite{Deng2017} to measure Majorana non-locality.
+Because the exponential suppression of Majorana couplings requires a tunnel barrier, we then analyze the open regime and identify a quantized zero-bias conductance dip instead of a peak as a distinctive feature of topological Majoranas.

 \co{Because of their suppressed coupling, quasi-Majoranas form an alternative to topological Majoranas to perform braiding.} Because of the exponentially small coupling between quasi-Majoranas and of one quasi-Majorana across a barrier, a smooth tunnel barrier is an alternative approach to addressing individual Majorana states.
 As a consequence, braiding schemes can also be realized in a topologically trivial phase with quasi-Majoranas, since braiding effectively requires the coupling to a single (quasi-)Majorana state.
 Therefore, quasi-Majorana states supply an alternative route towards braiding non-Abelian anyons for quantum computing.